Are you dreaming of sun-drenched pool house ideas? Us too.

 Building a pool house with a view of the garden is now a growing trend – especially for those of us lucky enough to have a large outdoor space.
 With the current vogue for open-plan, multi-purpose rooms that combine a mix of kitchen, dining and living spaces, garden rooms, pool houses and orangeries fit the bill perfectly.

-For maximum access, install folding or sliding doors that open out all the way and lead straight into the garden; these are perfect for sunny days, allowing for uninterrupted movement between the pool and the pool house.
+For maximum access, install folding or sliding doors that open out all the way and lead straight into your pool patio space; these are perfect for sunny days, allowing for uninterrupted movement between the pool and the pool house.

 8. Tiny backyard?
 Opt for a small pool house

 Size is not everything, especially when it comes to pool houses.
-Not all garden rooms need to be over-the-top or ostentatious, some can be purely functional.
+If you are looking for small backyard ideas, remember that not all garden rooms need to be over-the-top or ostentatious; some can be purely functional.